 Exploring Southwark and discovering its history

 Potters Fields Park is an open space by the River Thames, popular with residents, workers and tourists alike.
 It surrounds City Hall, home of the Mayor of London and the Greater London Assembly, and is overlooked by Tower Bridge to the east and the Tower of London on the other side of the Thames.
 It is one of the few riverside spaces in central London and the result of a merging of a former recreation ground that had been created from a disused burial ground with an open space created in the 1970s when former riverside warehouses and wharves were demolished.
 The park’s name links the two areas for coincidentally both are able to claim, in different ways, the origins of the name Potters Fields.
+There is also a short street named Potters Fields running along the east side of the park which in the 19th century linked the two areas.

 The southern area of the park was leased to the parish of St Olave (St Olaf’s House link in Tooley Street at the west end of Tooley Street was built on the site of the church) by the Free Grammar School of Queen Elizabeth (St Olave’s School).
 The parish required more ground for burials and the additional burial ground, leased for 500 years, was consecrated in 1586.
 Potter’s field is a term that refers to a burial ground for paupers or people from outside the area.
 A map of 1682 names the burial ground as Pott’s Fields.